Skip to content

 • A fast persistent data store

 We will look at how to implement these cases on the Azure platform.
-For information on more choices to organize your storage, see the storage engines documentation.
+For more information about storage options, see Configure namespace storage.

 Aerospike as In-Memory with no Persistence